-The acoustic instrumentation and methods included side-scan sonar, a seismic array, subbottom profilers, and multi-beam echo sounders.
+The acoustic instrumentation and methods included side-scan sonar, a seismic array, sub-bottom profilers, and multi-beam echo sounders.
 These instruments and their specifications are summarised below.

-Side-scan sonar data was collected within the Survey Area (defined in Chapter 10 Cultural Heritage) to identify objects and features protruding up from the seafloor.
-Two primary sidescan sonar devices were used: a Benthos SIS 1624 multi-beam side-scan that operated in two frequency spreads of 110 to 130 kHz and 370 to 390 kHz; and a L3 Klein 3000 with dynamically steered beams operating at a chirped frequency spread of 100 to 500 kHz.
+Side-scan sonar data was collected along the proposed pipeline route to identify objects and features protruding up from the seafloor.
+Two primary side-scan sonar devices (SSSD) were used: a Benthos SIS 1624 multi-beam side-scan that operated in two frequency spreads of 110 to 130 kHz and 370 to 390 kHz; and a L3 Klein 3000 with dynamically steered beams operating at a chirped frequency spread of 100 to 500 kHz.

-Sub-seafloor investigations were conducted within the Survey Area (defined in Chapter 10 Cultural Heritage) to locate geological features, such as faults, scarps, turbidites, and other geomorphic features commonly associated with geohazards for pipeline construction.
+Sub-seafloor investigations were conducted along the proposed pipeline route to locate geological features, such as faults, scarps, turbidites, and other geomorphic features commonly associated with geohazards for pipeline construction.
 For deep sediment penetration, a BOLT 2800LLX 2D seismic array using 193 channel streamers and 300 joule air guns producing an average frequency of 20 to 500 Hz was used.
-Higher resolution sub-bottom profiling data was collected by two additional systems, including: an Innomar SES2000 system with the primary frequency of 100 kHz and a secondary frequency of either 6 or 12 kH; and an Applied Acoustic AA200 boomer operating at 300 joule sound source (electric plate) and a central frequency spread of 360 to 550 Hz.
+Higher resolution sub-bottom profiling data was collected by two additional systems, including an Innomar SES2000 system with the primary frequency of 100 kHz and a secondary frequency of either 6 or 12 kH; and an Applied Acoustic AA200 boomer operating at 300 joule sound source (electric plate) and a central frequency spread of 360 to 550 Hz.

-Echo sounders were employed to further record seafloor features along the proposed pipeline route.
-The multi-beam system consisted of a Reson Seabat 7111 with 101 beams operating at 100 kHz with a 150 degree beam angle.
-Single-beam systems consisted of a Simrad EK60 operating at 120 kHz with a ping rate of 20 Hz, and a SonarMite SM2HPR operating at 235 kHz with a ping rate of 6 Hz.
+Multi-beam echo sounders were employed to further record seafloor features along the proposed pipeline route.
+The two systems consisted of a Reson Seabat 8160 with 126 beams operating at 50 kH with a 130 degree beam angle; and a Simrad EM300 D with 512 beams operating at 293 to 307 kHz and a 200 degree beam angle.